 Ingredients

-This bolognese with Quorn recipe uses simple ingredients.
+This quick bolognese with Quorn uses simple ingredients.

-- Chopped Tomatoes.
-I always suggest using the best quality tinned or canned tomatoes you can afford.
+- Chopped Tomatoes - use the best quality tinned or canned tomatoes you can afford.
 Cheaper varieties usually have a higher water content so will make your sauce runnier.

-- Worcestershire Sauce.
-A traditional ingredient in a cottage pie.
-It adds a spicy concentrated flavour.
-A traditional version does however contain anchovies so is not suitable for those who don't eat fish.
+- Worcestershire Sauce - adds umami and a hint of spice.
+A traditional version however contains anchovies so isn't suitable for those who don't eat fish.
 However, vegetarian and vegan versions are widely available.
+Henderson's Relish is a good alternative and is suitable for vegans.

 - See the recipe card for quantities.

-Stir in the tinned chopped tomatoes, passata, Worcestershire Sauce, fresh basil, and season with salt and pepper.
-Simmer for 15 minutes.
+Build the sauce (15 minutes).
+Stir in the chopped tomatoes, passata, Worcestershire Sauce, red wine (if using), fresh basil, and season with salt and pepper.
+Simmer for 15 minutes, stirring occasionally.

 How to Serve